syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 * [`viewportPointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelTapDetails/viewportPointIndex.html) - to get the viewport index value of the tapped data label.

-N> This callback will not be called, when the builder is specified for data label (data label template).
+>**Note** This callback will not be called, when the builder is specified for data label (data label template).
 For this case, custom widget specified in the [`DataLabelSettings.builder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/builder.html) property can be wrapped using the [`GestureDetector`](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) and this functionality can be achieved in the application level.

 {% highlight dart %}